apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

 :::note

-Send messages by synchronous API `send` will disable batching, and the message will be sent individually.
+Send messages by synchronous API `send` will trigger the batch to be sent immediately, even the batch is not full.
-It is for the purpose of reducing the latency of sending messages and preventing blocking of the producer thread.
+It is for the purpose of reducing the latency of sending messages and preventing block the caller's thread.

 :::